itteco/iframely/README.md

 Iframely's [whitelist file](https://iframely.com/qa/whitelist.json) is fetched from our central database.
 The changes are synced automatically to your instance by default.
 But you replace that with [your own whitelist](https://iframely.com/docs/whitelist-format) file.
 There should be over 1500 domains covered by the central whitelist.

+## Breaking changes in version 2.0.0

+The minimum version of the Node required for Iframely starting from version 2.0.0 is Node 12.
+Please see [migration steps](https://github.com/itteco/iframely/issues/350) from earlier versions.

 ## API endpoints

 To make use of the data, you need to connect to APIs over HTTP.
 There are two endpoints available.
 One in [oEmbed](https://iframely.com/docs/oembed-api) and one in [Iframely API](https://iframely.com/docs/iframely-api) format.
 The oEmbed endpoint is just an adapter from Iframely to oEmbed spec.